Who (and what) is Audioengine?

 From prototyping their first set of speakers to the release of the ultra-versatile HD Series, co-founders Dave Evans and Brady Bargenquast create products for the way people listen to music today with the look and feel of classic, old-school audio gear.
 Whether streaming music from your phone, listening to music while studying in your dorm room, or dusting off the vintage turntable, our products have a place in almost any space.

 The song remains the same with Audioengine— we love music.
 Our passion is to make your music sound as fantastic as it can.
 Even if you don’t consider yourself an audiophile, we guarantee you’ll hear the difference!

 Developing the Audioengine 5

-In another tuning session in 2005 they had a minor but interesting discovery after recently starting to use a MacBook and AirPort Express to play test music instead of a CD player.
-The team generally used lossless recordings but also found that compressed files at decent bit rates also sound great.
-“You know, our high quality powered speakers could work well for people who just want to listen to their portable music at home,” says Dave.
+In another tuning session in 2005 they had a minor but interesting discovery after starting to use other sources such as iPods and laptops to play test music instead of a CD player, as was the reference-standard music source in those days.
+The team generally used lossless recordings but also found that compressed files at decent bit rates can sound really nice.
+“You know, our speakers could work well for people who just want to listen to their portable music at home,” says Dave.
 “We have all this technology for true sound reproduction and efficient built-in amplifiers which could easily replace an entire audio system and work perfectly with digital audio players or computers.”

 Finally after months of trial and error, the first Audioengine speakers were released and have become best sellers, winning numerous awards along the way.

 Audioengine – Great sound at affordable prices since 2005.

 6500 River Place Blvd, Building 7, Suite 250